2fast2fourier/cheesefist/README.md

 Each request object represents a type of request, with a given `url` schema and (optionally) `payload`/`header` values.
 The optional `test` value is a set of rules that can be used to validate the response from the request.
 The results from each request can be passed onto a set of `followBy` tests, and those tests can use the result variables in their url construction.

+If a test fails but that request has `followBy` requests, those child requests are preemptively failed with the url of the parent test that failed.

 ##Quickstart
 ```
 var cheesefist = require('cheesefist');